 By 1998, 3D platformers had already proven they could work, but Banjo-Kazooie wasn’t just a rehash of what had already been a success.

 The animal duo sets out across expansive and fun textured environments to collect puzzle pieces that will help them prepare for their confrontation against the evil Gruntilda.
-Along the way, it’s easy to get lost in the many twists and turns as Rare was heavy on the secret areas, NPCs, quests.
+Along the way, it’s easy to get lost in the many twists and turns as Rare was heavy on the secret areas, NPCs, and quests.
 This gave gamers plenty to explore which could easily lead to up to 40 hours of glorious gameplay.

 5. Sonic the Hedgehog 2 (1992)